augustin-barillec/fictionary/README.md

 the interactivity function triggers the pre_guess_stage function.

 The latter computes the guess deadline, displays the guess button and the timer and triggers the guess_stage function.
-This function is a timed loop which refreshes the timer and the names of guessers in Slack.
+This function is a loop which refreshes the timer and the names of guessers in Slack.

-The names of the guessers and the guesses are stored in Firestore in the game document by the interactivity function when they submit their guess.
+The names of the guessers and the guesses are stored in Firestore in the game document by the interactivity function when guessers submit their guess.

 When the timer is over or the maximum numbers of guessers is reached, the guess_stage function triggers the pre_vote_stage function.
 The pre_vote_stage